 Clothing and accessories can be very valuable.
 Stop before you take a bag of clothes to the charity shop and take a closer look at what you are throwing away.
 Vintage clothing left in attics from the 60’s and 70’s can be worth a fortune.
 Even more modern designer items can be worth more now than what you paid for them.
 It is not only the famous designers who have produced valuable clothes.

 Also the lesser known designers are becoming more popular now than when they first produced their ranges.
 You can check online to see what is currently selling.

 Maybe paintings and drawings that you have could be surprisingly valuable.
 Cheap prints that were available for sale in Boots in the 70’s, such as The Chinese Girl, can now sell online for over £200.
 Some of these paintings still adorn walls in sitting rooms across the UK or are hidden away in attics.

 Paintings and drawings, by lesser known artists whose works are becoming popular today, may be hanging in your home.
 Some can be auctioned and sold for a good sum of money.
 You could be extremely lucky and find a rare antique or a sought after collectible painting that could make you a fortune.

 Did you know that almost two in five British people own collectible antiques?
 They may also own vintage collectible treasures.
 Unfortunately, most people are just unaware of the fact.

 Here is how to get a valuation:

-Once you have established that it is sell-able, you may want to seek out a finer evaluation from an expert.
+Once you have established that your item is saleable, you may want to seek out a more accurate valuation from an expert.
 There are plenty of appraisers online.
 They specialise in giving advice on how to store and get the best price for your particular item.
 It is worth seeking out advice before putting it on eBay or another site and not receiving its true worth.

-What have we learned about collectible antiques here today?
+What can we summarise about collectible antiques?